 A Poorly Executed Product Launch

-Whatever the product being launched, it usually requires substantial promotion and access to the appropriate channels needed for distribution.
+Whatever the product that’s being launched, it usually requires substantial promotion and access to the appropriate channels needed for distribution.
 However, when launches lack effective marketing effort or have a limited budget, this is another major reason why most products fail.

 TIP: Don’t under-fund your marketing efforts.
 Build a team experienced in your industry, with the connections needed to activate a new channel to market.